TheStaticVoid/VoidHUD2.0/README.md

-VoidHUD2.0
+voidHUD Classic
 =======

-VoidHUD is a custom HUD for TeamFortress 2.
-It is currently undergoing some big changes, and features are being added frequently.
-If you would like to download the HUD, click the "Download ZIP" button in the "Clone or download" menu above.
+voidHUD Classic is a custom HUD for TeamFortress 2.
+The new version of voidHUD can be found here: https://github.com/cjrose/voidHUD

 Any issues with the HUD can be reported here: http://steamcommunity.com/groups/voidhud/discussions/0/620700960982695540/